SAFc open the market for clean energy in aviation.

 SAFc are purchased and digitally tracked through the supply chain.

-• A company calculates its aviation emissions reduction needs, sets its goals, and buys SAFc equivalent to those goals.
-SAFc are generally priced in metric tons of carbon reduction, which is affiliated with specific gallons of SAF that will be produced because of the purchase.
+- A company calculates its aviation emissions, sets its goals for industry-driven decarbonization, and buys SAFc equivalent to those goals.
+SAFc are generally priced in metric tons of carbon reduction, which are affiliated with specific gallons of sustainable aviation fuel that will be produced because of the purchase.

-• By purchasing SAF’s environmental attributes via SAFc, companies pay for the value of SAF’s decarbonization.
-This helps cover the cost difference between SAF and lower-priced fossil jet fuel.
+- By purchasing SAF’s environmental attributes via SAFc, companies pay for the value of SAF’s decarbonization.
+This helps make SAF cost competitive.

-SAF certificates solve key challenges that have stood in the way of decarbonizing aviation.
+SAF certificates solve key challenges that have stood in the way of scaling the biofuels industry and addressing industry-driven decarbonization in aviation.

 Challenge: Cost

-Sustainable feedstocks and new refining infrastructure make SAF more expensive to produce than fossil jet fuel.
+Even though sustainable aviation fuel turns agricultural waste into renewable feedstocks, those inputs and the need for new refining infrastructure make SAF more expensive to produce than traditional jet fuel.
 This is a challenge for airlines operating on thin margins.

 Solution:

-Companies outside the aviation sector with serious net-zero commitments have the motivation and the means to purchase the decarbonization value that SAF delivers.
+Companies outside the aviation sector that want to drive clean energy innovation in their supply chains have the motivation and the means to purchase the environmental attributes of sustainable aviation fuel.
 This cost collaboration allows airlines to purchase the fuel itself more affordably.
 In the long run, the price of SAF will drop as supply increases.

 Challenge: Control of fuel used for flights

-Most companies are held responsible for their Scope 3 aviation carbon emissions, but they don’t buy jet fuel or control the type of fuel airlines use on their flights.
+Companies that want to reduce Scope 3 aviation emissions in a practical way don’t buy jet fuel or control the type of fuel airlines use on their flights.

 Solution:

-The lifetime carbon savings of SAF benefits the atmosphere regardless of where the fuel is physically delivered.
-So a company can apply the environmental benefits of SAFc to flights from anywhere to anywhere.
+The lifetime carbon savings of sustainable aviation fuel benefits the atmosphere regardless of where the fuel is physically delivered.
+So, by using SAFc, a company can apply the environmental benefits of SAF to flights from anywhere to anywhere.
 The Book & Claim system ensures the transparency and integrity of the process.

 Challenge: Logistics

-SAF is currently produced in only a few places, but using fossil fuels to truck or ship it to far-flung airports would be counterproductive.
+SAF is currently produced in only a few places, but it’s inefficient and costly to truck or ship it to far-flung airports.

 Solution: